How to use external images in your design

-By default, when you download your message from your BEE Pro account, the system creates a ZIP file that you can save to your computer.
+The original export method provided by BEE Pro creates a ZIP file that you can save to your computer.
 You can also opt to keep the images hosted by BEE Pro and have the HTML of the email link to them.

-If you download the ZIP archive, the file contains:
+If you export as a ZIP folder, the file contains:

 - An "images" folder with the images used in your email (limited to 5 MB).

 - An HTML file with local paths to that folder for those images (e.g. src="images/myImage.gif")